mohsin86/change_document_root_of_apache2/README.md

-# change DocumentRoot of apache2 to new directory
+# Change DocumentRoot of apache2 to new directory
 Problem: How To Move an Apache Web Root to a New Location on Debian or change DocumentRoot of apache2 to new directory

 Prerequisite: